-Tstistipas uses a full bed of Luxilon 4G 1.25mm, with both the mains and crosses strung at 26kg.
-However, this will probably vary throughout the year depending on altitude, conditions etc. It's a two-piece string job with four tie-off knots, as most pros favour.
+Tstistipas has historically used a full bed of Luxilon 4G 1.25mm, with both the mains and crosses strung at 26kg.
+However, varies throughout the year depending on altitude, conditions etc. It's a two-piece string job with four tie-off knots, as most pros favour.

 Can You Buy Tsitsipas's Racquet?